mjordan/tutorial_on_updating_using_workbench/README.md

 > [!NOTE]
 > Learning outcomes of this exercise: 1) using the `google_sheets_gid` config setting, and 2) running a simple `update` task using provided CSV values.

-1. Duplicate the "update task" worksheet in the shared Google Sheet, renaming it so it includes "update" and your initials.
+1. Find the "update task" worksheet in the shared Google Sheet that has your Islandora number on it.
 2. Update the values in the `node_id` column of your duplicated worksheet to match the node IDs of the items you created above.
 3. Note the value of the `gid` parameter in the URL of your worksheet.
 You will need to add to `google_sheets_gid` setting in your Workbench config file.